Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 to achieve good performance.

-We now switch to reinforcement learning, the third class of machine learning algorithms, and arguably the one most relevant for the ML-Agents toolkit.
+We now switch to reinforcement learning, the third class of machine learning algorithms, and arguably the one most relevant for the ML-Agents Toolkit.

 ## Reinforcement Learning